poach3r/Pola/README.md

 4. [Todo](#todo)

 # About
 Pola is an interpreted object-oriented programming language written in Kotlin created for learning purposes.

 # Feature Showcase

-Note: Examples marked with a "*" assume that `import Standard as std` has been declared.
+Note: Examples marked with a "*" assume that `val std = import("Standard")` has been declared.

 ## Comments
 `# This is a comment`

 ## Imports
 ```
-import Standard as std
+val std = import("Standard")
+val println = std.println # Allows you to discard the "std." prefix
 val array = std.array
-val println = std.println
 ```

 ## Math
 ```
 var x = 10
 x = x + 10 # 20